sky123martin/GiggleSearch/README.md

 Extension of Giggle to search overlapping data and connect to the UCSC gene browser with a smart view.

 ### First Time Setup:
 We will need to install python packages and create an virtual enviroment in order to host giggle search locally.
+Be sure to have conda and pip installed and updated.

 1. Install pip (package manager)